-- The combination of Virtusa and Polaris creates a unique, fully integrated provider of comprehensive solutions and services across the banking and financial services industry, - The combination meaningfully expands our addressable market, and - The transaction enhances our ability to pursue larger consulting and outsourcing contracts.

-In addition, on April 6, 2016, as part of the Polaris SPA Transaction, Virtusa India completed an unconditional mandatory open offer (the "Mandatory Tender Offer") with successful tender to purchase an additional 26% of the fully diluted outstanding shares of Polaris from Polaris' public shareholders.
-The Mandatory Tender Offer was conducted in accordance with requirements of the Securities and Exchange Board of India ("SEBI") and the applicable Indian rules on takeovers.
-Virtusa India purchased 26,719,942 shares of Polaris common stock for approximately \$3.32 per share for an aggregate purchase price of approximately \$89.1 million (Indian rupees 5,935 million).
-Upon the closing of the Mandatory Tender Offer, Virtusa India's ownership interest in Polaris increased from approximately 51.7% to 77.7% of Polaris' fully diluted shares outstanding, and from approximately 52.9% to 78.8% of Polaris' basic shares outstanding.
-To comply with the applicable Indian rules on takeovers and the requirement to reduce, within one year of the settlement of the Mandatory Tender Offer, its shareholdings in Polaris in excess of 75% of the basic outstanding share capital of Polaris, on December 14, 2016, the Company sold 3.71% of its Polaris ownership through a public sale offer of Polaris common stock held by the Company, reducing the Company's ownership interest from 78.6% to 74.9% of Polaris' basic shares of common stock outstanding.
-The Company received approximately \$7.6 million in net proceeds from the sale of the Polaris shares.
+On March 3, 2016, to create a unique, fully integrated provider of comprehensive solutions and services across the banking and financial services industry, expand our addressable market, and enable us to pursue larger consulting and outsourcing contracts, our Indian subsidiary acquired approximately 51.7% of the fully diluted shares of Polaris Consulting & Services Limited ("Polaris") for approximately \$168.3 million in cash (the "Polaris Transaction") pursuant to a share purchase agreement dated as of November 5, 2015, by and among our Indian subsidiary, Polaris and the promoter sellers named therein.
+On April 6, 2016, in connection with the Polaris Transaction, we completed an unconditional mandatory open offer (the "Mandatory Tender Offer") to purchase an additional 26% of the fully diluted outstanding shares of Polaris from Polaris' public shareholders for an aggregate purchase price of approximately \$89.1 million (Indian rupees 5,935 million).
+Upon the closing of the Mandatory Tender Offer, our ownership interest in Polaris increased from approximately 51.7% to 77.7% of Polaris' fully diluted shares outstanding, and from approximately 52.9% to 78.8% of Polaris' basic shares outstanding.
+In order to comply with the applicable Indian rules on takeovers, during the three months ended December 31, 2016, we sold 3.7% of our shares of Polaris common stock through a public offering for approximately \$7.6 million in proceeds, net of \$0.2 million in brokerage fees and taxes, which reduced our ownership interest in Polaris from 78.6% to 74.9% of Polaris' basic shares of common stock outstanding.